 An arrest for DWI can be a stressful and anxiety-inducing situation.
-Given the amount of misinformation out there regarding the DWI process, it can be especially traumatic for first time offenders.
+Given the amount of misinformation out there regarding the DWI process, it can be especially traumatic for first-time offenders.
 Will I go to jail?
 What if I refused to take a breath test?
 Can they suspend my license?
-At Law Offices of Richard C. McConathy, we understand the concerns you face after being charged with drunk driving
+At the Law Offices of Richard C. McConathy, we understand the concerns you face after being charged with drunk driving.

 Law Offices of Richard C. McConathy has distinguished itself among the local legal community.
 With a high success rate in DWI cases set for trial, the Dallas DUI defense attorneys have helped thousands of people achieve case dismissals and not guilty verdicts.
 Each client, regardless of the severity of the charges they face, receives the full dedication and benefit of their experience.